 Annotation: Web 2.0 defines new models for information sharing, interoperability and creation based on collaborative approaches.
 Web 2.0 defines new models for human-computer interactions and new ways how information on the Web can be used and processed in new value-added applications.
 The module will provide a fundamental basis for everyone who wants to design and implement modern Web applications based on new paradigms and state-of-the-art Web technologies.

 Annotation: This course provide students with an overview of web mining technologies and qualify them to use some of them in practice.
 Upon successful completion students will be able to identify specific method for automatic processing of web data and understand the procedure of applying such methods in appropriate applications.
 The course is divided in three tematic blocks: mining from the web structure - Web Structure Mining, from the web content - Web Content Mining, and form the users' access to the web - Web Usage Mining.

-Following table presents the list of all the courses I have taught.
+Following table lists all courses I am or have been teaching.